OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 });
 ```

 Wrap your code in the function `setImmediate` to prevent timeouts (you may or may not need to do this), then call `Java.perform` to use Frida's methods for dealing with Java.
 Afterwards retrieve a wrapper for `MainActivity` class and overwrite its `a` method.
-Unlike the original, the new version of `a` just writes console output and *doesn't exit the app*.
-An alternative solution is to hook onClick method of the OnClickListener interface.
-You can overwrite the onClick method and prevent it from ending the application with `System.exit(0)` call.
-If you want to inject your own Frida  script, the script should either disable the `AlertDialog` entirely or change the behavior of the onClick method so the app does not exit when you click the "OK" dialog button.
+Unlike the original, the new version of `a` just writes console output and doesn't exit the app.
+An alternative solution is to hook `onClick` method of the `OnClickListener` interface.
+You can overwrite the `onClick` method and prevent it from ending the application with the `System.exit` call.
+If you want to inject your own Frida script, it should either disable the `AlertDialog` entirely or change the behavior of the `onClick` method so the app does not exit when you click "OK".

 Save the above script as `uncrackable1.js` and load it: